jasongrimes/grimesit-mm/_pages/services.md

 stacked like bricks or a card deck.
 A full-stack developer works with all the technology "layers" in the stack.

-The layers of web application stacks typically include user interfaces, data, business logic, and APIs.
+The layers of a web application stack typically include user interfaces, data, business logic, and APIs.

 ### User interfaces